open-source-tabletop/Survivors/module-rules.md

 | 9-11 | **Good Supplies** - The objective is secured, the model gains 2 supplies. |
 | 12 | **Cache** - The objective remains unsecured, the model gains 2 supplies. |

+## Retreat

+Unlike most wargames, standing to fight in Survivors is generally a bad tactic, the only goal is to get what you need and get away.
+At any point in the game, any member of your group may retreat from the battlefield.
+To do so they must get within 6 inches of one of your entry points, at which point they are moved back to reserve.
+They may not be redeployed but do not count as casualties and no gathered resources are lost.
+Once a player has at least 3 models retreat the other player can choose to end the game at the end of the current round, and the aftermath can be determined according to the mission being played.

 ## Special Rules

 | Rule | Effect |